sinai-uja/textflow/README.md

 This class provides methods to create a sequence from directories, documents, strings… To calculate different metrics from these sequences.
 It consists in a Python library for calculating different metrics from plain texts.

+# Introduction:

+In this library we have sequences and analyzers.

++ **Sequences:** are the main element of the library.
+A sequence have three main attributes:

+    + **Format:** the origin format of a sequence.
+This format can be a string, a file(.txt), a directory, a token....

+    + **Metadata:** This is a dictionary where we store the metadata of a sequence, like the source text of a sequence (if the origin of the sequence is a file of text), or the path of the directory (if the origin of the sequence is a directory).
+Different analyzers store the result of the analysis inside this dictionary, if the result of the analysis is metadata (the number of words, the label with the emotion of a text, the text source replacing words...).

+    + **Children:** This is a dictionary where we store a list of sequences that came from the actual sequence.
+For example, if we have a text, we can split this text in phrases.
+"Phrases" will be the key in the dictionary and each phrase of the text will be a sequence inside the list of sequence of the key of the children dictionary.
+Each phrase can split in words too, that we will store in the children dictionary of the phrases sequences.
+So, inside of the original sequence(text) we have sequence of phrases and inside of them sequences of words.
+This forms the different levels of a sequence.

+        + The level in a sequence is used like a path in a directory, to access the different subsequences in analyzers or filter funtions.
+In our example we have:
+            - Text
+                -Phrases
+                    -Words

+        So, to access children of level Words we can use "Phrases/Words" in filter or analyze.
+As the same mode, we can use "Phrases/Words/text" to access a text(value of metadata dictionary) at the Words level in functions like filterMetadata or analyze.

++ **Analyzers:** the analyzers provides methods to analyze sequences and store the result in a sequence.
+These analyzers can analyze the metadata of a sequence or the children of a sequence.
+And can store the result in any of these dictionaries (metadata or children).

 # Files

  - **[INSTALL.md](https://gitlab.ujaen.es/jcollado/textflow/blob/master/INSTALL.md):** A guide to make this project work on your local environment.